tomas99batista/Ubiwhere_Challenge/README.md

 ## CI

-There is an workflow checking if build state on every commit to master.
+There is an workflow checking the build state on every commit to the master branch.
 It can be seen on <https://github.com/tomas99batista/Ubiwhere_Challenge/actions>

 ## Author